 Note: No actual proof of these items regarding your parents is needed, but it still needs to be accurate.
 Any mistakes on a marriage license application could render the application invalid.

 Additional documents are required in the case of a remarriage.
 Read on to learn about the additional items you'll need if you're getting remarried after a divorce or the death of a spouse.

-First and foremost, when you apply for a marriage license to remarry, you'll need to present your divorce decree or certificate of dissolution from your previous marriage.
-If you're a widow or widower, you'll need to present your former spouse's death certificate to prove they're no longer living.
-For any documents you bring to your local city hall, you'll also need the exact dates of your divorce (or if your a widow/widower, death).
-You'll also need to provide the state or country where this divorce was decreed, the exact grounds for divorce, and whether the former Mr. or Mrs. is still alive.
+Do you need divorce papers to remarry?
+Yes.
+Or, if you represented yourself, you can obtain it yourself from the court.
+Be prepared to provide the exact date of your divorce, as well as the state or country where the divorce was decreed, the exact grounds for divorce, and whether your former partner is still alive.
 It sounds morbid, but in order to ensure your union is a legal one, your local government will need to be absolutely sure that you're no longer married to your former partner.
-Once that's done, you're all set to get remarried!
+Once that's done, you're all set to get remarried.